gSchool/docker_intro/sections/part5.md

 # Part 5: Stacks

-We've already been working with stacks but not in a realistic way.
-So far we've deployed a stack that runs a singular service.
-In the working world, stacks will typically be deployed as groups of services that work together, similar to the way swarms work in concert.

-To recap:
+You've made it far and you're almost at the finish line!

+To recap what you've learned so far:

 - Virtual machines are used to run your services (microservices, your application).
 - Services can be anything: a backend, a client, a database, etc.
 - Stacks are a tool for **orchestrating** groups of services.
+- Stacks can contain many services, which are described in the `docker-compose.yml`
 - Swarms are a cluster of services, lead by a single manager.
-- Docker compose helps us manage services and swarms.
+- Docker compose helps us manage service stacks and configure swarms.
 - Docker machine helps us manage virtual machines.

 As the Docker documentation states: 'A single stack is capable of defining and coordinating the functionality of an entire application (though very complex applications may want to use multiple stacks).'